 Directors who are employees of the Company do not receive any additional compensation for their services as a director.
 In addition to the equity awards described above, non-employee directors receive an annual retainer fee consisting of four equal installments paid in arrears on a quarterly basis.
 Annual retainers are also paid to members of Board committees.
 Directors are also reimbursed for expenses incurred in attending board or committee meetings and while representing the Company in conducting certain business.
-Until May 2016, the annual retainer fee was \$35,000 (\$60,000 for the Chairman), consisting of four quarterly payments of \$8,750 each (\$15,000 each for the Chairman).
-Beginning after the completion of the 2016 annual meeting, the annual retainer fee is \$40,000 (\$75,000 for the Chairman), consisting of four quarterly payments of \$10,000 each (\$18,750 each for the Chairman).
+The annual retainer fee is \$40,000 (\$75,000 for the Chairman), consisting of four quarterly payments of \$10,000 each (\$18,750 each for the Chairman).
 Fees are not paid for attending committee meetings.
-Until May 2016, members of the Audit Committee other than the Chair were paid an annual retainer of \$8,000, members of the Compensation Committee, Finance Committee and Science Committee were paid an annual retainer of \$5,000, and members of the Corporate Governance and Nominating Committee were paid an annual retainer of \$4,000.
-Beginning after the completion of the 2016 annual meeting, members of the Audit Committee other than the Chair are paid an annual retainer of \$10,000, members of the Compensation Committee, Finance Committee and Science Committee are paid an annual retainer of \$7,500, and members of the Corporate Governance and Nominating Committee are paid an annual retainer of \$5,000.
-Until May 2016, the Chair of the Audit Committee was paid an annual retainer of \$16,000, the Chair of the Compensation Committee, Finance Committee and Science Committee were each paid an annual retainer of \$10,000, and the Chair of the Corporate Governance and Nominating Committee was paid an annual retainer of \$7,000.
-Beginning after the completion of the 2016 annual meeting, the Chair of the Audit Committee is paid an annual retainer of \$20,000, the Chairs of the Compensation Committee, Finance Committee and Science Committee are each paid an annual retainer of \$15,000, and the Chair of the Corporate Governance and Nominating Committee is paid an annual retainer of \$10,000.
+Members of the Audit Committee other than the Chair are paid an annual retainer of \$10,000, members of the Compensation Committee, Finance Committee and Science Committee are paid an annual retainer of \$5,000.
+The Chair of the Audit Committee is paid an annual retainer of \$20,000, the Chairs of the Compensation Committee, Finance Committee and Science Committee are each paid an annual retainer of \$15,000, and the Chair of the Corporate Governance and Nominating Committee is paid an annual retainer of \$10,000.
 The annual retainers for committee members and committee Chairs are paid in arrears in four equal installments on a quarterly basis.

 Beginning on May 6, 2014, Directors were given the opportunity to elect to receive, in lieu of cash retainers, a number of shares of our common stock equivalent in value to the Board retainer earned by such Director.
 Directors that make such an election receive 100% of their compensation in the form of common stock.
 These shares are distributed four times a year, in line with previous paid quarterly retainers.
 The number of shares to be distributed is determined using the closing price of our common stock on the last business day of the applicable three-month period.
-Three Directors, Dr. Cohen, Dr. Hutson, and Mr. Ingram, elected to receive shares of our common stock in lieu of cash retainer in 2016.
-Subsequent elections to receive Company shares in lieu of cash for future years shall be made on the date of each Annual Meeting, effective until the subsequent Annual Meeting.
+Three Directors, Dr. Cohen, Dr. Hutson, and Mr. Ingram, elected to receive shares of our common stock in lieu of cash retainer in 2017.
+Subsequent elections to receive Company shares in lieu of cash for future years shall be made on the date of each annual meeting, effective until the subsequent annual meeting.